 We provide 23 days of Paid Time Off, 11 paid holidays, and a flexible, family-friendly schedule.
 We provide medical (zero-deductible HMO and PPO options), dental, vision, short- and long-term disability, life, and AD&D insurance, with RVC covering over 90% of the costs of the insurance package.

 We will review applications on a rolling basis until the position is filled.

-- We will begin scheduling phone interviews in mid July.
+- We will begin scheduling phone interviews in early August.

-- We will begin in-person one-hour interviews in mid to late July.
+- We will begin in-person one-hour interviews around mid August.
 If you are invited for an in-person interview, we will ask for two work samples relevant to this position, e.g. a a writing sample or other relevant materials.

 - Finalists will be invited to a second-round one-hour interview, and we will make an offer shortly thereafter.

-- We would like to have the selected candidate start in early August.
+- We would like to have the selected candidate start August 25.